JezSw/nekRSDoc/source/glossary.rst

     OKL
       OCCA Kernel Language

+    oneAPI
+      Intel's standard for a :term:`API` to be used across :term:`GPU`'s and other accelerators

     OpenCL
       A standard maintained by the Khronos Group for programming with :term:`CPUs<CPU>`, :term:`GPUs<GPU>`, :term:`FPGAs<FPGA>`, and other hardware accelerators.